pixelrespawn/pixelrespawn.github.io/README.md

-This is the website for Linkboy, the ultimate GBA emulator for mobile devices.
+This is the website for Linkboy, the ultimate all-in-one GB/GBC/GBA emulator for mobile devices.